Log in

 Connect with a licensed physician online in minutes.

-As noted above, recent research has finally suggested the potential of medicinal cannabis in treating individuals with migraines, despite the hurdles scientists face due to cannabis illegality.
+As noted above, recent research suggests the potential of medicinal cannabis to provide migraine relief despite the hurdles scientists face due to cannabis’s illegality.

 A 2016 study examined 121 adults with migraines who tried cannabis at their doctor’s recommendation.
 Migraine frequency decreased from 10.4 headaches per month to 4.6, a significant improvement.

-While we don’t understand the mechanism behind migraines or how cannabis acts on this process, we can speculate.
-Cannabis has been shown to decrease the sensory experience of pain in other pain disorders (such as chronic pain or neural pain) by slowing the transmission of neurochemicals along pain pathways.
+While we don’t understand the mechanism behind migraines or how cannabis acts in this process, we can speculate.
+Cannabis has been shown to decrease the sensory experience of pain in other pain disorders, such as chronic pain or neural pain, by slowing the transmission of neurochemicals along pain pathways.
 By delaying this communication process, we perceive less pain.

 Best Ways to Use Cannabis for Migraines

-If you notice symptoms of an impending attack, edibles may be your best bet for preventative treatment.
+If smoking causes any unwanted side effects you’d like to avoid, edibles may be your best bet for preventative treatment.
 They take longer to kick in but last several hours, which can help ensure pain relief for the entirety of the episode, even if it lasts a while.
-Oil-based tinctures (cannaoil) may provide long-lasting relief and are easier to dose than edibles, as well as have a much quicker onset of around 15-30 minutes.
+Oil-based tinctures (cannaoil) are another great alternative to smoking that provides long-lasting relief for migraine patients, but with a quicker onset than edibles of around 15-30 minutes.

 Best Strains for Migraines